lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This subsection describes the different tools that are used to enable the described fragmentation functionality and the different reliability options supported.
 Each tool has a corresponding header field format that is defined in the next subsection.
 The list of tools follows:

 o  Rule ID.
 The Rule ID is used in fragments and in ACKs.
 The Rule ID in a fragment is set to a value that indicates that the data unit being carried is a fragment.
 This also allows to interleave non-fragmented IPv6 datagrams with fragments that carry a larger IPv6 datagram.
 Rule ID may also be used to signal which reliability option is in use for the IPv6 packet being carried.
+Rule ID may also be used to signal the window size if multiple sizes are supported (see 9.7).
 In an ACK, the Rule ID signals that the message this Rule ID is prepended to is an ACK.

-o  Compressed Fragment Number (CFN).
-The CFN is included in all fragments.
-This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not necessarily carry an absolute fragment number.
-A special CFN value signals the last fragment that carries a fragmented IPv6 packet.
-In Window mode, the CFN is augmented with the W bit, which has the purpose of avoiding possible ambiguity for the receiver that might arise under certain conditions
+o  Fragment Compressed Number (FCN).
+The FCN is included in all fragments.
+This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute fragment number.
+A special FCN value signals the last fragment that carries a fragmented IPv6 packet.
+In Window mode, the FCN is augmented with the W bit, which has the purpose of avoiding possible ambiguity for the receiver that might arise under certain conditions.

 o  Datagram Tag (DTag).
 The DTag field, if present, is set to the same value for all fragments carrying the same IPv6 datagram, allows to interleave fragments that correspond to different IPv6 datagrams.